PEQ Consult Sdn. Bhd. (199401028285 / 313966-A)

 When lower densities require reduced property costs, it is important to reformulate zoning codes and construction bylaws.
 We have to start thinking that small is lovely, practical and spacious.

-A rethink not only by professionals but also by developers, policymakers, and the government is needed for decentralization and lower intensity growth.
+We need a rethink by professionals, developers, policymakers, and the government for decentralisation and lower-intensity growth.
 While looking at the wider issues of where Malaysia is headed as a country, they have to weigh profit against citizens’ health and well-being.

 Facebook